Media, opposition, lampoon Berlusconi over tax cut promise

 The real estate tax, known as IMU, was imposed on primary residences last year by Monti to help with Italy's financial crisis, after it had been abolished in 2008 by Berlusconi.

-It is estimated to have raised some 4 billion euros ($5.5 billion) last year, a sum Berlusconi dismissed as no more than 0.5 percent of the 800 billion euro annual budget.
+It is estimated to have raised some 4 billion euros (3.4 billion pounds) last year, a sum Berlusconi dismissed as no more than 0.5 percent of the 800 billion euro annual budget.

 He said he would scrap the tax at his first cabinet meeting and refund payments already made.